Sign into your Account

 Marketing.
 You may opt out from receiving marketing-related communications from us on a going-forward basis by contacting us or by using the unsubscribe mechanism contained in each email.
 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you opt out of receiving marketing-related emails from us, we may still send you important administrative messages, from which you cannot opt out.

-Additional information for certain jurisdictions.
+Additional information for California residents.
 Willis Towers Watson is committed to respecting the privacy rights of individuals under all privacy laws applicable to us.
-Some privacy laws require that we provide specific information about individual rights to applicable consumers, which we have set forth at the end of this Notice:
+If you are a California resident, you have certain rights under California privacy laws regarding your personal information as set forth below in the Additional Information for California Residents section.

 We will retain your personal information for the period necessary to fulfill the purposes outlined in this privacy notice unless a longer retention period is required or permitted by law.
 We may retain personal information for longer where required by our regulatory obligations or professional indemnity obligations, or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.
 With respect to the data and files we handle as a processor, we retain this personal information in accordance with our clients' instructions.